BBC 3 Documentary: I blame my parents.

 This training provides practical skills in actions methods and demonstrates the compatibility of action methods with the competencies identified in the supervision of psychological therapies framework (Roth & Pilling, 2009).
-Our aim is to extend existing supervision practice within multi-disciplinary contexts.
+Our aim is to strengthen and extend existing supervision practice within multi-disciplinary contexts.

-Hannah is now Programme lead for the following training
+Hannah is now Programme lead for the following training;

 Systemic Supervision Course